ib-ganz/eloquify/README.md

     }
 }
 ```
 When a model is set to use soft delete, the data is not actually removed from database when you call delete method on it.
-Instead, eloquify update the `deleted_at` column on that record.
+Instead, eloquify updates the `deleted_at` column to `current_timestap` on that record.

 ## TODO
 * create connection option midleware